Revenue vs Profit (The $96K Mistake Operators Make Chasing Monthly Numbers Instead of Annual Math)

 Clients needed = Profit goal ÷ Profit per client

-Decision Type 4: Business Model Design
+Decision Type 4: Designing A Business Model Around Profit Margin

 Definition: Choosing a structure that optimizes for profit, not revenue.